Harshsharma008/ChatApplication/README.md

 * *Firebase Realtime Database*: Stores and synchronizes the chat messages in real-time.

 * *Firebase Authentication*: Handles user authentication, allowing users to securely sign up and log in.
+* *Chakra UI*: A popular UI component library for React that allows for the creation of aesthetically pleasing and responsive interfaces with ease.